Homeless help if you're 16 or 17

-You should accept what the council offers you even if you do not want to stay there.
-You might not get further help if you turn it down.
-Get advice if you are in this situation.
+You should accept what the council offers even if you do not want to stay there.
+You might not be offered anything else if you turn it down.

 You should not be left without anywhere to stay if you're under 18 and homeless.

 Help with rent and living costs

-Social services must usually help you with living costs and rent.
-You can't usually get benefits if social services are helping with your living costs.
+Social services must usually help you with rent and other living costs.
+You cannot usually get benefits if social services help you with your living costs.

 You can sometimes claim benefits if you have to live away from your parents because you’re at risk or estranged from them.

-Find out more about claiming benefits if you're under 18 from Turn2Us
+Find out more from Turn2Us about claiming benefits if you're under 18.